rayhan-rrr/bs23task/README.md

-# Technical Test for Software PHP Developer - Done by Md.
+# Technical Test for Senior PHP Developer - Done by Md.
 Rayhanur Rahaman Rubel

 ## Introduction
 This is a simple OOP project developed as a technical task for the position of Senior Software Developer at Brain Station 23 Ltd..